AlvaRobert/KP.AdvancedCplusplus/index.md

 ### Conclusion

-In my opinion, template meta programming is an interesting type of programming that should always be kept in mind.
-For special problems and especially for very time-critical applications, template meta programming can be a good choice.
-However, the use of TMP is always associated with increased effort in programming and less readable and poorly maintainable code.
-Therefore template meta programming should be used with caution and you should always pay attention to how familiar the rest of the team is with the topic.
+In my opinion, Template Meta Programming is an interesting type of programming that should always be kept in mind.
+For special problems and especially for very time-critical applications, Template Meta Programming can be a good choice.
+However, the use of Template Meta Programming is always associated with increased effort in programming and less readable and poorly maintainable code.
+Therefore Template Meta Programming should be used with caution and you should always pay attention to how familiar the rest of the team is with the topic.